Atherton No.4 Dry Fly

 This Amazon link is to Atherton’s book, The Fly and the Fish, re-issued in 2016.
 The original book was published in 1951.

 If you’d like more information about John Atherton, I encourage you to read Robert Smith’s John Atherton Dry Flies post on his website, The Sliding Stream.
-Smith is the author of an excellent book about the history of soft hackles entitled The North Country Fly: Yorkshire’s Soft Hackle Tradition.
-I purchased mine from The Rogue Anglers website.
+Smith is the author of an excellent book about the history of soft hackles.

-This link below is for Mike Valla’s book The Founding Flies where he dedicates a chapter to John Atherton.
+This link is for Mike Valla’s book The Founding Flies where he dedicates a chapter to John Atherton.

 Fly Pattern